BIOINF-3010-7150

 Questions Questions

-4) The scree plot represents the value for each eigenvector, i.e., the variance in the data explained by the eigenvector.
+Q4.
+The scree plot represents the value for each eigenvector, i.e. the variance in the data explained by the eigenvector.
 In your opinion, does the first eigenvector explain much variance compared to other vectors?

 F3 statistics

 Book We want to infer the relative divergence times between pairs of populations, and in which order they split from each other.
-We can use an outgroup F3 statistic by fixing the outgroup as YRI, and calculating pairwise F3 statistics between populations.
+We can use an outgroup F3 statistic by fixing the outgroup as YRI (Yoruba, in Africa), and calculating pairwise F3 statistics between populations.
 The higher the F3 value, the more shared drift between the two test populations, i.e. the more related they are.

-Book Using ADMIXTOOLS to compute F and D statistics can be very time consuming because the programs are not user friendly, and building the parameter files can be time consuming.
+Book Using ADMIXTOOLS to compute F and D statistics can be very time consuming because the programs are not user friendly, and building the parameter files is usually an opportunity for human error.
 Instead, we can use the R implementation admixr of ADMIXTOOLS by Martin Petr.
 You may want to read the very short Bioinformatics Applications Note, or better, explore the comprehensive tutorial on your own time.

 setwd("~/Project_12_2/")